 Effective leadership and management

 Even if you're not applying for a management position, you'll still need to demonstrate to employers that you have the potential to motivate and lead others in order to achieve common objectives.
+It's also important to evidence the skill of self-management - demonstrating a situation where you've managed your own time successfully.

 On application forms, detail situations where you've had the opportunity to plan and coordinate tasks during your degree or in extra-curricular activities such as university clubs and societies.
 The ability to solve problems and conflicts is always highly valued by recruiters.